USS Midway Museum

 San Diego's long association with the Navy makes it an ideal site for a carrier museum.
 San Diego is home to both a third of the Navy's Pacific Fleet and the largest number of military retirees anywhere in the country.

-Tickets will cost $10.50, but the bow of the 1,001-foot-long flight deck will be open to the public at no charge.
+Tickets cost $20.00, but the bow of the 1,001-foot-long flight deck will be open to the public at no charge.